 The Virtual Lab:

-Over the past few years, innovative internet-based technologies have emerged which provide researchers with new and powerful tools.
-At the Windbridge Institute, we have combined tools like video conferencing, document sharing, project management applications, on-line databases, and social media to create a Virtual Laboratory.
-Many of the studies conducted at the Institute are specifically designed to take advantage of these and other on-line resources.
-We utilize the latest web-based tools to streamline subject recruitment and data collection and we employ collaborative on-line applications for developing research projects, performing data analysis, and drafting publications.
+At the Windbridge Institute, we use innovative internet-based technologies to create Virtual Laboratories.
+Many of the studies conducted at the Institute are specifically designed to take advantage online resources.
+We utilize the latest web-based tools to streamline subject recruitment and data collection, and we employ collaborative online applications for developing research projects, performing data analysis, and drafting publications.
 This approach allows us to conduct cutting-edge research with a geographically separated team while maximizing productivity and minimizing overhead costs.

 The Research Space:

-In addition to the Virtual Lab, we also maintain a flexible workspace which can be quickly configured into:
+In addition to the Virtual Lab, we also maintain a flexible workspace that can be quickly configured into:

 The Physiology Lab: